priankr/app-reviews-extractor/README.md

 This scraper solves these problems by providing a **quick, no-setup solution** to extract and analyze reviews from multiple platforms in minutes.

+### How This Scraper Was Built

+ All the code was created and optimized using Cursor Agent + Claude Sonnet 4.5.

 ### When to Use This Scraper

 **Ideal scenarios:**